AnthonySgro/knightChess2/README.md

 This is an application created in order to play a multiplayer chess game.
-It features Node.JS, Express, and React, as well as some other libraries and modules to help bring the app to life.
+It features Node.JS, Express, and React, as well as some other libraries and modules within the client-side code to help bring the app to life.

 # Startup Guide